elpak/bludit-themes/README.md

 ### **About Andy**

 Andy is a free Bludit theme that focuses on speed and usability.
 Since the beginning, Andy has aimed to be a lightweight foundation that can tackle any website project.
 It aims to offer just the right amount of customization, while staying incredibly light and stable.
-We want you to feel confident that the code behind your (or your clients) websites is stable, secure and optimized.
-Here you can fing 2 free bludit theme (Andi & Emona) [themes.blog7.org](https://themes.blog7.org/)
+We want you to feel confident that the code behind your (or your clients) websites is stable, secure and optimized. [themes.blog7.org](https://themes.blog7.org/)

+###Support Andy is developped and maintained by Panos Kondoyiannis: https://blog7.org/

+Feel free to contact me via my personal website (https://blog7.org/kontakti/) for any support request, question or suggestion.

 ### LESS THAN 30KB
 Your sites should start with the smallest footprint possible.
 That’s why a default install with our theme is less than 30kb.